MANJUNATH2128/Jarvis/README.md

 *Can find meaning of any word<br>
 *Can interact with You(Basic Interaction)<br>
 <h3>Requirements:</h3>
-Make sure you Install python packages before running the program by entering the command
+Make sure you Install python packages before running the program by entering the given command below
 <h5>Speech Recognition</h5>
  pip install SpeechRecognition
 <h5>PyAudio is required for microphone input</h5>